This post may contain affiliate links. Please read my full disclosure policy here.

 When my kids are bored, we often call in reinforcements.
 We’ll head to the playground to run around with strangers, go to a homeschool meet up to see some friends, or invite the neighbors over for a play date.
 My kids are instantly excited again, and I, too, benefit from the opportunity to converse with fellow moms.

 When we’re on a car trip, and the kids get bored, I’ll often start pointing out interesting things just outside the window.
-Before long, the boys are pointing out license plates from other states or beautiful flowers on the highway median, and boredom is forgotten for a few minutes.
+Before long, the boys are looking for license plates from other states or beautiful flowers on the highway median, and boredom is forgotten for a few minutes.

 As a mom, I benefit from a similar strategy—simply taking some calm moments to notice what’s around me.
 As a general rule, I race through lunch, hardly tasting my food.
 However, sitting and enjoying the crunch of a cucumber or the creaminess of the salad dressing makes lunch both more peaceful and more interesting.